dividuum/info-beamer/doc/manual.md

 #### width = font:write(x, y, text, size, texturelike)

-Mostly identical to font:write but will not use a solid color but the texturelike object. `texturelike` can be an image, a video or any other `texturelike` objects.
+Only available on the desktop version: Mostly identical to font:write but will not use a solid color but the texturelike object. `texturelike` can be an image, a video or any other `texturelike` objects.
 The texture will be used for each character individually.

 ### string = resource.load\_file(filename)

 Will load the content of the specified file into a string value.
 At most 16kb (16384 bytes) are readable.

-### shader = resource.create\_shader(vertex\_shader, fragment\_shader)
+### shader = resource.create\_shader(fragment\_shader)

-Will create a new `shader` object. `vertex_shader` and `fragment_shader` are strings containing the shaders in the GLSL language.
+Will create a new `shader` object. `fragment_shader` is the string containing the fragment part of the shader in the GLSL language.

+The following varying und attribute values are defined withing the fragment shader:

+    :::glsl
+    uniform sampler Texture; // Incoming texture surface (image/video) varying vec2 TexCoord; // Texture coordinate
+    uniform vec4 Color; // Active color/alpha (e.g. while drawing text)

+The identity fragment shader is:

+    :::glsl
+    uniform sampler Texture;
+    varying vec2 TexCoord;
+    uniform vec4 Color;
+    void main() {
+        gl_FragColor = texture2D(Texture, TexCoord) * Color;
+    }

+Within the shader, the following defines are available:

+    :::glsl
+    // Active in all info-beamer glsl shaders
+    #define INFOBEAMER

+    // Depending on the platform info-beamer is running on:
+    #define INFOBEAMER_PLAT_DESKTOP
+    #define INFOBEAMER_PLAT_PI

 #### shader:use(table\_of\_shader\_variables)